 mostly made my peace with the fact that almost all shops and supermarkets are closed on Sundays.
 Due to the Ladenschlussgesetz (“Store-closing law,”), German vendors are forbidden from operating on Sundays, with very few exceptions like supermarkets at central train stations and airports.
 My weekly routine has been adapted to ensure that I sort out all necessary shopping and errands between Monday to Saturday.
 However, as those of us living in Germany are incapacitated in many ways on Sundays, it would be REALLY great if we could use that day to do housework and boring domestic jobs that we have been putting off all week.

-But no. “Quiet time” (“Ruhezeit”) operates on Sundays.
-It’s forbidden for both tenants and homeowners to make excessive noise on Sundays.
+But no. “Quiet time” (“Ruhezeit”) takes place between 1-3pm and 10pm-7am during the week, all-day Sunday, and on German bank holidays.
+During these windows of time, it’s forbidden for both tenants and homeowners to make excessive noise.
 What activities are considered excessive?’.
-Doing DIY like drilling or hammering, washing your car, using a lawn mower or a vacuum cleaner.
+Things you might expect like playing loud music or having rowdy house guests… plus unexpected things like doing DIY, washing your car, using a lawn mower, washing machine or a vacuum cleaner.
 Even taking glass bottles to the bottle bank or having barbecues in communal gardens are on the hit list.
 It’s not just that your neighbours might come over to complain (although I’ve certainly heard of that happening).
 You could even receive a visit from the police, be fined or taken to court!

 Ironically, my upstairs neighbour’s children run around every morning (including on the Day of Rest!), stomping their little feet like they’re wearing concrete shoes.
 Yet if I dare to hoover my living room rug on a Sunday afternoon, I’m considered the bad guy!